BinaryResearch/lepton/README.md

 ### Recomposing a Corrupted Binary

+Edit 5/6/2021: This fails in most cases because it breaks most, if not all, offsets and relocations in the code.

 `readelf` completely fails to read `tiny-i386`, which is 45 bytes in size - smaller than the 52 bytes of a well-formed ELF32 header:

 ```shell